9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-16/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
-Students practice reading code with conditionals by checking the boolean statement and then deciding if the nested code in the conditional should be executed or not.
-Conditional statements include code that causes the hero and enemy to interact.
  Students practice reading code written with conditionals that instructs them in drawing a robot.
+They then Code Along to write conditionals in Scratch that allow their Sprites to interact with each other.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
 - I can read an if-then statement to execute a sequence if a test is true.